mozilla/shield-studies-addon-utils/docs/engineering.md

 if at template...
 say
-Acutally, read the docs at SSAU there.
+Actually, read the docs at SSAU there.

 ## Getting QA of your add-ons